Banking, Money and Taxes in the United Kingdom

 In order to open a bank account in the UK, most banks require proof of income and employment, evidence of a local address, and a passport.
 Some banks allow expats to open a bank account before they have arrived in the UK.
-Although this does make transferring money easy, it is more expensive and the bank would require you to set up an account with them at a branch in your home country as well as transfer a hefty initial deposit.
+Although this does make transferring money easy, it is more expensive and the bank would require expats to set up an account with them at a branch in their home country as well as transfer a hefty initial deposit.
 Some travel agents sell ‘bank account set-up’ packages, which definitely help when setting up a bank account upon arrival in the UK.

 Taxes in the United Kingdom

 Expats who have lived in the UK for over 183 days across the tax year must pay tax on their UK or overseas-generated income.
 Tax rates vary from 20 percent for an income of up to GBP 43,000 annual gross income, 40 percent for amounts over GBP 43,000 and 45 percent for amounts over GBP 150,000 (allowances for Tax Year 2016/2017).
 The main personal allowance is GBP 11,000, under which a person pays no tax.
 The tax year ends on 5 April (allowances for the Tax Year 2016/2017).